-For children and young people at risk, or vulnerable to radicalisation, a referral can be made to Channel to assess the risk; Channel is a multi-agency panel that aims to prevent vulnerable individuals from being drawn into extremist or terrorist ideologies.
+Children who are vulnerable to radicalisation, a referral should be made to Channel Panel to assess the risk; Channel is a multi-agency panel that aims to prevent vulnerable individuals from being drawn into extremist or terrorist ideologies.
 All referrals for children are managed through MASH.
-Imminent threats of harm must be reported directly to the Police.
+Imminent threats of harm must be reported directly

-10. Other Specialist Assessments
+9. Other Specialist Assessments